pragsmike/PromptCritical/docs/RISKS.md

 **Mitigation**:
 - Implement cost budgets and tracking per-experiment.
-- Use cheaper models in the `vary` step and reserve more expensive models for the final `evaluate` step.
+- Use cheaper models in the `vary` step by configuring them in `evolution-parameters.edn`, reserving more expensive models for the `evaluate` step.
 - Develop "surrogate critics" (cheaper models or heuristics) to pre-filter prompts before a full evaluation contest.
 - Implement early-stopping rules based on cost thresholds.